 Day 1: Meet at our headquarters (8:00 a.m., Mountain Time), we will issue your waterproof bags.
 You can buy any last minute items from our accessories store at this time (see our packing checklist for a list of items you can find at our store).
 We will then jump in the vans for a two-hour ride to the put-in at Loma.
 Float leisurely through the desert scenery of Ruby Canyon.
 For those interested, inflatable kayaks or stand up paddle boards provide the opportunity to experience the river on a solo basis.
 A side hike up Rattlesnake Canyon reveals a variety of desert plants and wildlife.
 Camp at Black Rocks where thousand year old black schist provides the background setting.

 Day 2: Peaceful floating and more time in the inflatable kayaks before reaching Westwater Ranger Station.
 The river enters the narrow canyons that give Westwater the nickname, “the Little Grand”.
 Small rapids begin to materialize along the otherwise peaceful stretches of the Colorado.
 Camp at one of the many beaches within Westwater Canyon.

-Day 3: Gear up for rapids–one right after another–Hunter’s, Funnel Falls, Surprise and . . .
-THE BIG ONE: Skull Rapid.
-Observe bald eagle, great blue heron and snowy egret habitats in the meandering flat-water bellow.
+Day 3: Gear up for rapids–one right after another–Hunter’s, Funnel Falls, Surprise and the big-names: Skull and Sock-it-to-me.
+Observe bald eagle, great blue heron and snowy egret habitats in the meandering flat-water below.
 Enjoy a short trip back to Green River.
 Our expected time of arrival back at our headquarters is 4:00 to 5:00 p.m.

 SAMPLE 2-DAY ITINERARY

 Day 1: Meet at our headquarters (8:00 a.m., Mountain Time), we will issue your waterproof bags.
 You can buy any last minute items from our accessories store at this time (see our packing checklist for a list of items you can find at our store).
 We will then ride to Westwater Ranger Station.
 Relaxing float to Little Hole Canyon’s natural amphitheater where shards of Indian pottery can be seen.
 In favorable conditions a short hike up Little Dolores Canyon reveals a beautiful desert waterfall and swimming hole.
 Camp near Little Dolores.

 As mentioned earlier, this is a sample itinerary and should not be thought of as the trip you will experience.
 It is intended to give an idea of what the trip will be like.
 It could also be exactly what you do.
 Keep an open mind, be flexible, go with the flow, and enjoy!